adullact/puppet-wordpress/REFERENCE.md

 Bellow the datatype of `$settings`.
 Parameters without a default value are mandatory unless otherwise stated.

   Hash[
-    String,                  # URL of the WordPress instance Hash[
+    String,                  # The URI of the WordPress instance (like : www.foo.org).
+    Hash[
       Enum[
         'ensure',            # Possible values : present, absent, lastest (defaults present).